ArminJo/SloeberTutorial/README.md

 This introduction is copied from: http://eclipse.baeyens.it/learn.shtml

 The arduino IDE put the focus on "a low entry level".
-Honestly with decades of experience in software development I can tell you -hand on hart- that the Arduino IDE is very good designed ... for it's purpose.
+Honestly with decades of experience in software development I can tell you -hand on heart- that the Arduino IDE is very good designed ... for it's purpose.

 But when you start growing and "the low entry level" is no longer your first concern.
 You start to want a "rich tool", not a "this way it will work always work tool".
 So a tool that allows you to control more things, and as such does not stop you from breaking things.